Popcorn Garland

 I couldn’t be more pleased with the results.
 In fact, I loved the garland so much that I decided to use it as part of my staircase garland as well.
 Can I just string it everywhere?

-If you want a closer look at my handmade holiday inspired Christmas tree which includes several handmade elements, click HERE.
-It’s such a fun tree.
+Be sure to take a closer look at my handmade holiday inspired Christmas tree which includes several handmade elements, It’s such a fun tree.
 I even decided to use those big vintage-inspired colored lights.

 Love Christmas trees as much as me?
-Check out some of my favorite Christmas Trees HERE.
+Check out some of my favorite Christmas Tree decorating ideas.

 christmas tree with colored lights in living room.

 Are you ready to learn how to make a festive popcorn garland for Christmas?
-Before I get into the details, here are a few questions you may have.
+Let me walk you through the material list before we get crafting.

 popcorn garland strung on a decorated christmas tree.